turkeryilmaz/openairinterface5g/doc/LDPC_OFFLOAD_SETUP.md

 # sudo dpdk-devbind.py --bind=vfio-pci 0000:f7:00.0
 ```

+> [!NOTE]
-> Note: For the AMD T2 Telco Accelerator Card, we can use this device directly.
+> For the AMD T2 Telco Accelerator Card, we can use this device directly.
 If you use an Intel vRAN accelerator, read on.

 #### Additional Steps for Intel vRAN Accelerators